-It’s tempting to think that during an economic downturn one should secure the hatches and play it safe.
-However, when an organization invests strategically in the right technology, they’re more likely to come out on top once the market bounces back.
+It’s tempting to think that during an economic downturn one should batten down the hatches and play it safe.
+However, when an organization strategically invests in the right technology, they’re more likely to come out on top once the market bounces back.

 Katy George, a senior partner at McKinsey, says that organizations should prioritize digital transformation projects, such as automation, because they pay off quickly.
-Automation helps organizations increase productivity and mitigate risk which, in turn, helps reduce costs.
+Automation helps organizations increase productivity and mitigate risk which in turn helps reduce costs.

 A way to ensure a short learning curve and quick adoption time is to invest in a no-code automation tool.
-No-code automation tools allow anyone to automate without previous programming knowledge.
-This, in turn, speeds the return on investment (ROI).
+No-code automation tools allow anyone to automate without previous programming knowledge which in turn improves return on investment (ROI).

-If you were to automate processes within a Sales Department, for example, it would help sales reps spend more time engaged in activities that drive revenue, such as sales interactions instead of drowning them in admin tasks.
+If you were to automate processes within a sales department for example, it would help reps spend more time engaged in activities that drive revenue (such as sales interactions) instead of drowning them in admin tasks.

 Not only that, investing in your team during an economic downturn can be a strategic way to retain your best employees and limit staff turnover.
 This will become extremely important once things pick up again.

-Automation not only makes things easier for employees, but it also helps reduce OPEX in the process.
+Using technology to handle time-consuming and error-prone tasks reduces operating costs.
+Automation not only makes things easier for employees but it also helps reduce OPEX in the process.
 It allows organizations to free up human resources in order to tackle the more challenging work that is needed during challenging times.